THE STATE OF OPENNESS, PART 3: MACRO-OPENNESS & THE WHITE HOUSE OPEN DATA INNOVATION SUMMIT

 The topic of macro-openness and the idea of openness as an institution (which is the next topic) overlap a good bit and so in the interest of not being redundant, I’m going to try and keep them as separate and unique as possible.
 That means this Medium post is going to be a little shorter than the others I have done.
 It also means that it will be more focused as well.

 Pretty much all of my Medium posts up until now have been about openness at a very local level, aka micro-openness.
 Here’s an interesting question though.
-How do all these grassroots organizations or open evangelist know when something is open?
+How do all these grassroots organizations or open evangelists know when something is open?
 What are the requirements for data to be open?
 What technological barometers have to be met for something to be considered open source?
 Who makes these decisions?
 How are standards set for openness?
 All of these are questions that we answer by looking at openness at a macro level.

 The White House Open Data Innovation Summit was held concurrently with Data Transparency 2016 on September 28, 2016.
 These two events provided a state of the union on open data.
 Individuals and companies that make their bones on open data descended onto Washington DC for an honest talk on where open data is at the federal level in comparison to the rest of the world.
-My interpretation of what was shared on social media is that there was some patting on the back but much of the discussion was on the lack of progress in meeting the standards and benchmarks set by the Obama administration for opening federal government data.
+My interpretation of what was shared on social media is that there was some putting on the back but much of the discussion was on the lack of progress in meeting the standards and benchmarks set by the Obama administration for opening federal government data.

 I’m sure that there was much discussion on changing the culture at the federal level around open data.
-I’m confident that talks were held around building a federal ecosystem of data where standardized spreadsheets are the normal.
+I’m confident that talks were held around building a federal ecosystem of data where standardized spreadsheets are normal.
 Let me be as frank as possible about this: 95% of these conversations were complete and utter bullshit and meant nothing for the future of openness.
 I’m sure that will piss off a few of the open pundits who spoke at the summit.
 I’m fine with that because this is something they need to hear.

 Before I get too far into my rant, I do want to provide one caveat.
 The OPEN Government Data Act is currently in the process of being passed.
 I’ll link to an article by the Data Coalition that describes the impact of this act.http://www.datacoalition.org/the-open-government-data-act-a-sweeping-open-data-mandate-for-all-federal-information/

 The OPEN Government Data Act legitimizes President Obama’s open data policy by making it the law.
 It requires federal agencies to publish information in open formats to a centralized inventory.
 In short, all information must become published open data.
-That’s a game changer.
+That’s a game-changer.
 Open data would be the law, not just a priority.
 However, with that said, none of this matters if open data professionals don’t change their mindset.
 I’m about to hurt some feelings.

 Here’s the truth: The majority of these people working in open data have lost so much of the point that they can’t find their way outside of their Socrata or CKAN portal.
 They have forgotten that open data was never about getting a medal for having a cool website.
 It was never about having the most datasets available.
 It was and has always been about meeting citizens halfway and giving them access to the information that they have a right to.
 Anything else is just noise.